j93hahn/j93hahn/README.md

 - 👋 Hi there!
-My name is Joshua Ahn and I am a machine learning research at Exa.
+My name is Joshua Ahn and I am a machine learning researcher at Exa.
 - 📫 You can reach out to me at my email address (joshuajahn2001@gmail.com)!
 - 💻 My webpage is https://joshua-ahn.com